 Fire Safety Building Regulations

-Property owners who own buildings other than single dwellings and townhouses (known as class 1b to 9 buildings under the Building Code of Australia (BCA)) are responsible for the maintenance and certification of fire safety equipment (known as fire safety measures) to ensure the safety of those using or residing within the building.
+Property owners who own buildings other than single dwellings and townhouses (known as class 1b to 9 buildings under the Building Code of Australia (BCA)) are responsible for submitting an annual fire safety statement to Council, to the effect that each fire safety measure has been inspected and verified by an accredited practitioner (Fire Safety) to ensure that the measure is capable of performing to the standard as specified on the fire safety schedule.

 The Hills Shire Council has a statutory duty in pursuing the fulfillment of legislative requirements governing fire safety.